CinthiaHuertas19/CinthiaHuertas19/README.md

-### Hi there 👋
+### Hi there 👋 "Hello, I am Cinthia Huertas
-**CinthiaHuertas19/CinthiaHuertas19** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
-"Hello, I am Cinthia Huertas, a computer engineering student at the University of Buenos Aires.
+"I´m a computer engineering student at the University of Buenos Aires.
 Currently, I am taking courses that help to complement."
 - 🧠 I'm currently learning JavaScript, Java full stack
 - 🤔 I’m looking for help with Python
 - 😄 Pronouns: Cin